Ericsson/ered/README.md

   For each primary node, the min number of replicas for the cluster to be considered OK.
 Default 0.

+* `{convergence_check_timeout, timeout()}`

+  If non-zero, a check that all primary nodes converge and report identical slot maps, is performed before the cluster is considered OK and the 'cluster_ok' info message is sent.
+The timeout is how long to wait for replies from all the primary nodes.
+Default 1000.
+Set to zero to disable this check.

+* `{convergence_check_delay, timeout()}`

+  If non-zero, a check that all primary nodes converge and report identical slot maps, is performed after a slot map update when the cluster is already considered OK, but only after the specified delay.
+Default 5000.
+Set to zero to disable this check.
+This option doesn't affect the convergence check performed when the cluster is not yet considered OK.

 * `{close_wait, non_neg_integer()}`

   How long to delay the closing of clients that are no longer part of the slot